oscbyspro/Ultimathnum/README.md

 #### Expectation: `unwrap(_:)`, `unchecked(_:)`

 What about expectations?
-Sometimes, you declare a fallible function call that should never produce an error; the function only happens to be generalized beyond the scope of the call site.
-In these cases, an error would indicate a program with unspecified behavior.
+Sometimes, you make a fallible function call that should never produce an error; the function only happens to be generalized beyond the scope of the call site.
+In that case, an error would indicate program misbehavior.
 Consider using `unwrap(_:)` to stop program execution and `unchecked(_:)` to stop program execution of unoptimized builds only.
 Additionally, you may pass a clarifying comment for debugging purposes.

 ```swift
 U8.min.incremented().unwrap("precondition") // must not fail